SKLC-FHE/MKFHE/README.md

 ### Requirements
 OpenFHE v1.1.1,

-A C++ compiler, the NTL, GMP libraries.
+a C++ compiler, the NTL, GMP libraries.

 ## Run the code
 1. Configure, build and compile the project.